Everybody experiences far more than he understands. Yet it is experience, rather than understanding, that influences behavior.

 Other media literacy entrepreneurs have developed games, apps, websites, curriculum resources, podcasts and videos.
 Perhaps you have been contemplating becoming a media literacy entrepreneur yourself or are already an experienced practitioner.

 Join us for a discussion of the benefits and challenges of being a media literacy entrepreneur.
-Renee Hobbs moderates this exciting program.
+Tessa Jolls and Renee Hobbs moderate this exciting program.

 COMING UP!
-PART III: Benefits and Drawbacks of Being a Media Literacy Entrepreneur
+PART IV: Challenges and Benefits of Being a Media Literacy Entrepreneur

 TIME: 12 - 1 pm ET